AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/http-modules/http-modules.md

 >[!NOTE]
 >
->Adobe Workfront Fusion requires an Adobe Workfront Fusion license in addition to an Adobe Workfront license.
+>[!UICONTROL Adobe Workfront Fusion] requires an [!UICONTROL Adobe Workfront Fusion] license in addition to an [!UICONTROL Adobe Workfront] license.

-The [!DNL Adobe Workfront Fusion] HTTP app provides various modules for communication based on Hypertext Transfer Protocol (HTTP) protocol.
+The [!DNL Adobe Workfront Fusion] [!UICONTROL HTTP] app provides various modules for communication based on Hypertext Transfer Protocol (HTTP) protocol.
 HTTP is the foundation of data communication for the World Wide Web.
 You can use the modules to download web pages and files, call webhooks and API endpoints, and so on.

-The right choice of the module depends on the authentication/ authorization mechanism the resource you want to access employs.&nbsp;The following are examples of modules
+The right choice of the module depends on the authentication/ authorization mechanism the resource you want to access employs.
+The following are examples of modules

 * Make a request:universal module primarily intended for resources not employing any type of authentication/ authorization
 * Make a Basic Auth request:for resources employing [!DNL HTTP] Basic authentication (BA)